Image for The Facts about Women and Retirement

 • According to the Department of Labor, a woman 65 years old can expect, on average, to live another 20 years, two years longer than a man.

-• The Census Bureau reports that 48% of women 65 and older are widowed or divorced, compared to 26% of men.
+• Nearly half of women 65+ are widowed or divorced, compared to about one-quarter of men.

-• More than 40% of older women rely on Social Security for most of their income.
+• Over 40% of older women rely on Social Security for most of their income.